rongi/kotlin-blog/_posts/2017-06-19-subscribing-to-rxjava-observable-in-kotlin.markdown

 categories: kotlin rxjava rx
 ---

-Using RxJava with Kotlin is much more convenient.
-The difference is so big, that RxJava simply becomes more powerful instrument with Kotlin.
+RxJava is much more convenient with Kotlin and resulting code is so much cleaner and concise.

 Here is an example of how subscribing typically looks in Java and in Kotlin.